ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

  such firm, or corporation, the names of partners and principal place  of business,  and if a foreign corporation, its principal place of business within the state.
+ S. 1977--A  4

   2. The name of the owner of the [real] property against whose interest therein a lien is claimed, and the interest of the owner as far as known to the lienor.
   5. The amount unpaid to the lienor for such labor or materials, OR THE AMOUNT  OF THE WAGE CLAIM IF A WAGE CLAIM IS THE BASIS FOR ESTABLISHMENT OF THE LIEN, THE ITEMS OF THE WAGE CLAIM AND  THE  VALUE  THEREOF  WHICH MAKE UP THE AMOUNT FOR WHICH THE LIENOR CLAIMS A LIEN.
   §  6.
 Subdivision 1 of section 10 of the lien law, as amended by chap- ter 367 of the laws of 2011, is amended to read as follows:
- S. 1977  4

   1. (A) Notice of MECHANIC'S lien may be filed at any time  during  the progress  of  the  work  and the furnishing of the materials, or, within eight months after the completion of the contract, or the final perform- ance of the work, or the final furnishing of the materials, dating  from the last item of work performed or materials furnished; provided, howev- er,  that  where the improvement is related to real property improved or to be improved with a single family dwelling, the notice  of  MECHANIC'S